MewsSystems/org/tech/career-framework/career-tracks/platform-team-lead.md

   - Acting as a hiring manager, recruiting members of the team.
   - Being the main point of contact representing the team in cross-organizational matters.
 - Product
+  - Understanding the high-level picture of the platform strategy, usage, products built on top of it and user needs.
   - Defining long term product vision and strategy for the team in alignment with company strategy.
   - Driving execution of the team strategy and its initiaties.
   - Solutioning team initiatives, driving their delivery in an iterative manner and enuring the technical quality.